+1. Start from up on laft nivel

 1: Start from up on-left pixel.

 2: for each pixel do {

 3: if pixel is white and the neighbor pixel is white then

 put this pixel in

 neighbor ' s cluster.

 4: if pixel is black and the neighbor pixel is black then

 put this pixel in

 neighbor ' s cluster.

 5: if pixel is white and the neighbor pixel is black then

 put this pixel in

 neighbor ' s cluster.

 6: if pixel is balck and the neighbor pixel is white then

 put this pixel in

 neighbor ' s cluster.

 7: return the number of clusters.

 8: end }